We have made our centres ‘Covid Secure’ for our staff and visitors and are very pleased to be welcoming people back safely.

-In the meantime, the current ongoing government guidelines on social distancing and guidance for schools (including school travel) means that our customers may be unable to join us for their planned course at our FSC centres.
+The current guidance for schools means that some groups may be unable to join us for planned residential courses at our FSC centres.

 “We would expect the school to claim from their own insurance, if in place, in the first instance; one of the policy exclusions in FSC’s policy wording is that the policy will not respond if there are any other, and more specific, insurance policies that will respond to the loss.
 A school’s travel insurance will meet that criteria.”

 We understand that this could be a frustrating step in the process.
 To support you with this, we will provide you will all the documentation you require for your insurers.

 My insurance company needs confirmation that you won’t provide a refund before they consider our claim.